dave-andersen/pisearch/README.md

 if you want to play with them.
 You will need some kind of file of Pi digits in `src/pisearch` in order to run the tests.

-The search code is in src/pisearch.
-It's had more thought put into it than the quick hack of a web interface.
+The search code is in `src/pisearch`.
+It's had more thought put into it than the quick hack of a web interface in `src/piweb`.
 Use at your own risk.
+The json exported by piweb is still changing a lot as I work on the javascript/html front-end.

 # Building #